Hoda Afshar

 Hoda Afshar (born 1983) is an Iranian documentary photographer who is based in Melbourne.
 She is known for her 2018 prize-winning portrait of Kurdish-Iranian refugee Behrouz Boochani, who suffered a long imprisonment in the Manus Island detention centre run by the Australian government.
 Her work has been featured in many exhibitions and is held in many permanent collections across Australia.

+Since 2019 and as of 2023 Afshar teaches at the Victorian College of the Arts and Photography Studies College in Melbourne.

-Early life, education and early career
+Early life and early education

-Afshar was born in Tehran, Iran, in 1983.
-She earned a bachelor's degree in fine art (photography) at the Azad University of Art and Architecture in Tehran, and began her career as a photographer in 2005.
-She moved to Australia in 2007, and completed her PhD in creative arts at Curtin University in 2019, with the subject of her thesis being "images of Islamic female identity".
+Afshar was born in Tehran, Iran, in 1983, four years after the Iranian Revolution.

+Initially hoping to study theatre and become an actor, but she was only granted her second choice, photography, at university.
+She earned a bachelor's degree in fine art (photography) with first class honours at the Azad University of Art and Architecture in Tehran.
+During her studies and subsequently, she photographed many of her friends' theatre performances, coming to realise that photography was essentially theatrical too.
-Career